DataKind-SF/open-datasets/datasets-homelessness.md

 The following is a collection of public datasets relating to urban poverty.
 They are intended for use  by data scientists, policymakers, community stakeholders to investigate and address poverty-related issues within their respective communities.

 A variety of socio-economic factors may contribute to urban poverty, including but not limited to: cost of living, housing and shelter, education, public health, food insecurity, and support services.

 This repository is maintained by the Core Team at [DataKind San Francisco](http://www.datakind.org/chapters/datakind-sf).
 See [here]() for more information on how to contribute.

 ## General Resources

-* **[U.S. Census Bureau, American Community Survey](http://bit.ly/1M2wMJQ)** - _Logical starting place for pretty much all demographics-related analyses in the U.S._
+* **[American Community Survey](http://bit.ly/1M2wMJQ)** - _Data collected by U.S. Census Bureau.
+Logical starting place for pretty much all demographics-related analyses in the U.S._

 * **[PolicyMap](http://bit.ly/2FjI2VN)** - _List of free (and paid) datasets relating to demographics, real estate, health, and jobs across the U.S._

+* **[Healthy City](http://www.healthycity.org/about/data/)** - _List of public datasets relating to health and equity in California._

 ## Topic-Specific Resources